-ESPEC's Platinous chambers have an electronic expansion valve (EEV)—the first and only chambers in North America to do so.
+ESPEC's reach-in and walk-in chambers feature electronic expansion valves (EEV's)—the first and only chambers in North America to do so.
 Let me explain what an expansion valve does and why an electronic type makes for a better chamber.

 An expansion valve is used in a refrigeration circuit to change the coolant from a compressed liquid to an expanded gas.
 As it changes state, the refrigerant draws energy, causing a cooling effect.
 (For more about how refrigeration works, see How Stuff Works.)